stallman-j/LaTekonomer/how-tos/ECON-412_overleaf.md

     Once you get to the research project stage, I'll show you how to share this project with your groupmates.
 I'll update the templates folder as the semester goes on, but I'll include instructions for using that as we go.

-# Copying New Files in
+# Adding New Files

 I'll add this for project assignment 1 once it's up.
 Basically you'll create new files and folders and either copy and paste the files in or download the images and upload your own.

-# Downloading figures
+# Downloading Figures
 To add

-# Sharing your Overleaf with Your Group
+# Sharing with Your Group
 To add

-# Making a Presentation in Overleaf with Beamer
+# Making Your Presentation